-- 1. any double or redouble not permitted by Law 19 is cancelled. - 2. the offender must substitute a legal call, the auction continues, and the offender's partner must pass whenever it is his turn to call. - 3.
+- 1. any double or redouble not permitted by Law 19 is cancelled. - 2. the offender must substitute a legal call, the auction continues, and the offender's partner must pass at every turn to call. - 3.
 Law 72C may apply.
-The lead restrictions in Law 26B may apply. - 4. if the call is out of turn the auction reverts to the player whose turn it was to call, the offender may make any legal call at his turn, and his partner must pass whenever it is his turn to call.
+The lead restrictions in Law 26B may apply. - 4. if the call is out of turn the auction reverts to the player whose turn it was to call, the offender may make any legal call in turn, and partner must pass at every turn to call.
 Law 72C may apply.
 The lead restrictions in Law 26B may apply.